Adaptive multiplication of rank-structured matrices in linear complexity: Introduction

 For the LU factorization of $\mathcal{H}^2$-matrices, \cite{MAJI18} offers a promising algorithm, but its treatment of the fill-in appearing during the elimination process may either lead to reduced accuracy or increased ranks, and therefore less-than-optimal complexity.
 An alternative approach focuses on the efficient parallelization of the $\mathcal{H}^2$-matrix LU factorization and introduces an interesting technique for avoiding certain negative effects of fill-in to obtain impressive experimental results for large matrices \cite{MADEYO22}.

-If the bases used to represent the submatrices of the result of an $\mathcal{H}^2$-matrix multiplication are given a priori, the matrix multiplication can be performed in linear complexity for fairly general block structures \cite{BO04a}, but for important applications like solution operators for partial differential equations, no practically useful bases are known in general.
+If the cluster bases used to represent the submatrices of the result of an $\mathcal{H}^2$-matrix multiplication are given a priori, the matrix multiplication can be performed in linear complexity for fairly general block structures \cite{BO04a}, but for important applications like solution operators for partial differential equations, no practically useful bases are known in general, and finding these bases by an efficient algorithm in a way that guarantees a sufficient accuracy is a major challenge.

 A key observation underlying all efficient algorithms for rank-structured matrices is that on the one hand we have to take advantage of the rank structure, while on the other hand we have to ensure that it is preserved across all the steps of an algorithm.
 The most flexible algorithm developed so far \cite{BORE14} makes use of the fact that products of $\mathcal{H}^2$-matrices locally have a \emph{semi-uniform} rank structure that allows us to represent these products efficiently, and an update procedure can be used to accumulate the local contributions and approximate the final result in $\mathcal{H}^2$-matrix form.
-Since the current update procedure is fairly general, it reaches only a sub-optimal complexity of only $\mathcal{O}(n \log n)$.
+Since the current update procedure is fairly general, it reaches a sub-optimal complexity of only $\mathcal{O}(n \log n)$.